eosnetworkfoundation/engineering/tooling/encryption.md

 ```
 This will print out the encrypted message, which you can copy and paste into an email or IM.

-You can securely delete your secrets with `shred`...
+When you are done, you can securely delete your secrets with `shred`...
 ```bash
 shred -uvz example.txt
 ```